EvoStar: Brno / Hybrid event (2023)

 Evelyne Lutton "Exploring the Interplay of Cooperation and Competition in evolutionary computation".

 This year they were joined by Susan Stepney, the winner of the Julian Francis Miller award.

 Posters were on site and on line via Gather Town.

-Hybrid event (2022)
+Madrid / Hybrid event (2022)

-The 25th edition took place on 20-22 April and was held in Madrid and online (Zoom and YouTube).
+The 25th edition took place on 20–22 April and was held in Madrid and online (Zoom and YouTube).

 EuroGP: Eric Medvet, Gisele Pappa and Bing Xue.

 EvoCOP: Leslie Pérez Cáceres and Sébastien Verel.

 EvoMusArt: Tiago Martins, Nereida Rodríguez-Fernández and Sérgio M. Rebelo.

 EvoApplications: Juan Luis Jiménez Laredo, J. Ignacio Hidalgo and Kehinde Oluwatoyin Babaagba.